§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 obstruction which may unduly interfere with other uses, including navigation or fishing.

-However, the assistant secretary may by rule grant exceptions or variances from this
+However, the secretary may by rule grant exceptions or variances from this requirement if

-requirement if the location of the equipment, machinery, or material would cause removal
+the location of the equipment, machinery, or material would cause removal to be

 (b) The owner or operator of any pipeline, well, or associated structure shall

-promptly notify and report to the assistant secretary concerning any discarded or abandoned
+promptly notify and report to the secretary concerning any discarded or abandoned

 equipment, machinery, or materials, including sunken barges and boats, known to be